zhanserikabdu/stage0-module4-conditions-task1/readme.md

                   int x = 50;
                   int y = 50;
                   __ (x __ y) {
-                         System.out.println("Hello World!");
+                         System.out.println("Hello, World!");
                   }
            }
         }

-#### 5) Positive number determainer.
+#### 5) Positive number determiner.
-Create a program that will determine and print if consumed number is positive (in this case print true) or no(print false) using if else block.
-Program should ne implemented inside of code snippet:
+Create a program that will determine and print if consumed number is positive (in this case print true) or no (print false) using if-else block.
+The program should be implemented inside of code snippet:

-        public class PositiveNumberDetermainer {
+        public class PositiveNumberDeterminer {
            public void isPositive(int numberToBeDetermined) {
            }
         }